Host FAQs

 • Students must be currently attending a state-funded school.

-• Students must be 16 years old or over and a current Year 12 (S5/S6 in Scotland) student or equivalent.
+• Students must be 16 years old or over and a current year 12 student or equivalent.

-• Students must be studying at least one STEM-related A-Level, BTEC, Scottish Higher/Advanced Higher or equivalent.
+• Students must be studying at least one STEM-related A-Level, BTEC or equivalent.

 • Students must be within one hour commute of their placement location.